 If you like modern architecture, don’t miss the well-known Villa Tugendhat, located in the neighbourhood of Cerna Pole – take tram number 3 or 5 from Ceska Street to the Children’s Hospital (Detska nemocnice) stop and follow Cernopolní Street for about 15 minutes from there.

-There are also connections from the main railway and bus stations.
+There are also connections from the central railway and bus stations.

 The villa, built between 1929 and 1930, is the only example of modern architecture in the Czech Republic that is listed as a UNESCO World Cultural Heritage Site.

-You have to join one of the guided tours to be able to see the villa’s interior.
+You have to join one of the guided tours to see the villa’s interior.

 Due to huge demand, it’s recommended that you make your reservation online at least 2 or 3 months in advance.
 You can find more information here.

-If you didn’t manage to get your tickets in time, you can still access at least the adjacent gardens to admire the villa from the outside – the tickets can be purchased on the spot.
+If you didn’t get your tickets in time, you could still access at least the adjacent gardens to admire the villa from the outside – the tickets can be purchased on the spot.

 Where to Eat and Drink

-You can find a great selection of restaurants, eateries, bars and pubs in the area around Liberty Square (Namesti svobody) and St. James Square (Jakubske namesti).
+You can find a great selection of restaurants, eateries, bars and pubs around Liberty Square (Namesti svobody) and St. James Square (Jakubske namesti).

-Take advantage of the cheap lunch menus that are usually available at around noon, especially during weekdays.
+Take advantage of the cheap lunch menus usually available around noon, especially during weekdays.

 If you like healthy food, head to Ugo in Liberty Square.
-They offer very tasty soups, salads, juices and much more.
+They offer delicious soups, salads, juices and much more.